Passing Through Narrow Gaps with Deep Reinforcement Learning: Experiments

 ~\textbf{Reinforcement Learning:} We train the behaviour selection policy using the reinforcement learning approach introduced in Sec~\ref{sec:behaviour_selection_method}, where we use a reinforcement learning update with the reward from Equation~\ref{sup_reward}.

 In both examples we also predict the auxiliary terms, which include door size, and marker locations relative to the robot.
-As can be seen in Fig.~\ref{fig:learning_curves}, the reinforcement learning approach achieves more successful door traversals, with an asymptotic success rate of 88.7\%, compared to 75.8\% with the supervised learning approach.
+Both methods were trained with online data using the same training parameters.
+As can be seen in Fig.~\ref{fig:learning_curves}, the \textbf{reinforcement learning} approach achieves more successful door traversals, with an asymptotic success rate of 88.7\%, compared to 75.8\% with the \textbf{supervised learning} approach.
 We attribute the difference between the methods on the reinforcement learning approach considering the sum of future behaviour selections, whereas the supervised approach only considers the current timestep.
 We found that excluding the auxiliary terms from training had very little effect on success rate.
 We also tested various additional parameters in the reward function but found almost no effect on success rate.
 We have omitted these results from Fig.~\ref{fig:learning_curves}b) for clarity.